swerling/cosell/README.rdoc

 mixed into any object.
 Also, in this implementation any object (or class) can serve as an announcement, so no Announcement class is implemented.

+The ability to queue announcements in the background is built into cosell.

 <b>The Name 'Cosell'</b>